pgEdge/spock/README.md

 ## Multi-Master Replication with Conflict Resolution & Avoidance

-This SPOCK extension provides multi-master replication for PostgreSQL 14+ We leveraged the [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source project as a solid foundation to build upon for this enterprise-class extension.
+This SPOCK extension provides multi-master replication for PostgreSQL 14+.
+We originally leveraged the [pgLogical](https://github.com/2ndQuadrant/pglogical) and [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) projects as a solid foundation to build upon for this enterprise-class extension.

+**Version 3.3** is our current version under active development.
+It presently includes the following important enhancements beyond v3.2:

+* Full re-work of paralell slots implementation to fully support mixed OLTP workloads
+* Improved support for delta_apply columns to support various data types
+* Improved regression test coverage

-Our production version is 3.2 and includes the following important enhancements beyond Spock 3.1:
+Our current production version is v3.2 and includes the following important enhancements beyond Spock v3.1:

 * Support for pg14
 * Support for pg17devel